ssenmosip/mosip-temp-documentation/Resident-Service-APIs.md

 ## POST /resident/v1/req/auth-history
-This request will authenticate an Individual based on provided OTP and auth history will be sent to registred Phone/Email.
+This request will authenticate an Individual based on provided OTP and respond with auth history.
+Notification will be sent to phone/email.

 #### Resource URL
 <div>https://mosip.io/resident/v1/req/auth-history</div>